 Long Caye Wall is one of our most spectacular snorkel and scuba diving sites, easily accessed from Adventure Island on Long Caye at Glover’s Reef, Belize.
 A short swim from shore brings you to the edge of the atoll where the sea floor drops away from 40 feet to 3,000 feet in less than a mile.
 Jacques Cousteau claimed this was one of his top 10 favorite dive sites in the world!

-Though snorkeling is far and away the most popular activity on our island, many of our guests take advantage of the scuba diving opportunities offered by the Long Caye Dive Center, just a few feet down the island from our dining hall.
-All scuba diving on the island is from a Long Caye Dive Center boat and accompanied by one of their skilled guides.
+Though snorkeling is far and away the most popular activity on our island, many of our guests take advantage of the scuba diving opportunities offered by a PADI Dive Center, just a few feet down the island from our dining hall.
+All scuba diving on the island is from a boat and accompanied by one of their skilled guides.
 A complete description of the dives available with them, along with their rate